ianfnelson/blog.iannelson.uk/content/posts/2020-01-25-how-to-install-rabbitmq-server-in-docker-on-a-synology-nas.md

   <figure class="aligncenter"><a href="https://blogstouks01.z33.web.core.windows.net/2023/08/2020-01-13_21-05-05.png"><img decoding="async" src="https://blogstouks01.z33.web.core.windows.net/2023/08/2020-01-13_21-05-05.png" alt="" /></a></figure>
 </div>

 The RabbitMQ Management portal will be accessible through a web browser at port 15672 on your NAS’s hostname or IP address.
-But if you try to login using the default guest/guest credentials you will likely be met with the &#8220;User can only log in via localhost&#8221; message shown below.
+But if you try to login using the default guest/guest credentials you will likely be met with the “User can only log in via localhost” message shown below.
 That’s not an option from the Synology NAS, which doesn’t have any web browser installed.

 <div class="wp-block-image">
   <figure class="aligncenter"><a href="https://blogstouks01.z33.web.core.windows.net/2023/08/2020-01-13_21-06-24-1.png"><img decoding="async" src="https://blogstouks01.z33.web.core.windows.net/2023/08/2020-01-13_21-06-24-1.png" alt="" /></a></figure>
 </div>

 There are a couple of solutions to this quandary.
-The rabbitmq.conf file created earlier could be edited to allow the guest user to connect from a remote host by setting the loopback_users configuration to none &#8211; [details here][6].
+The rabbitmq.conf file created earlier could be edited to allow the guest user to connect from a remote host by setting the loopback_users configuration to none – [details here][6].

 Alternatively, the rabbitmqctl utility can be used to add a new user with administrator rights, as shown in the screenshot below.